nlfiedler/mujina/NOTES.md

     - apparently electron-forge uses electron-packager
 * Paul Betts recommends electron-forge
     - invokes electron-packager internally
-* Combine the CouchDB ERTS and the one for tanuki
 * Building each app on the target platforms seems sensible
 * Use a code obfuscator as the JS code is part of the app bundle
 * Use asar as the output format for additional obfuscation